 The following are consistent uses for this particular site: hiking, nature photography and bird watching.
-Inconsistent uses include fishing, hunting and off road vehicle use (ORV).
+Inconsistent uses include fishing, hunting and off-road vehicle use (ORV).

 A 100' X 150' Collier County Water-Sewer District utility easement exists over the northwest corner of the property.
 Per the Collier County Board of County Commissioners, the Water-Sewer District will provide site improvements on the easement commensurate with its own needs and will allow for shared public parking access with the Conservation Collier portion of the property.
 Exotics, trash, and debris on the easement will be removed in coordination with the removals done on the Conservation Collier portion of the property.
 Finally, any code required landscaping on the easement will be planted by the Collier County Water-Sewer District with site appropriate native plant species.
 At the time of purchase, Collier County's Water-Sewer District (a part of the Public Utilities Planning and Project Management Department) planned on drilling a test well on the easement.
 Due to the downturn in the economy, these plans have been put on hold for an indeterminate amount of time.
-Informal talks between Conservation Collier staff and the staff at the Water-Sewer District revealed that this test well would not be considered as a project until after 2018.
+In August 2020, informal talks between Conservation Collier staff and the staff at the Water-Sewer District revealed that there are no plans to construct this test well in the next 10 years.
 This interdepartmental agreement is included in this plan as Appendix 3.